Skip to main content

 Performing cloud backups of a Portworx volume

 Portworx volumes can be backed up to cloud via pxctl cloudsnap.
-If you run this command with the --help flag, it shows the list of available operations for the full lifecycle management of your cloud backups:
+Run the pxctl cloudsnap command with the --help flag to list the available subcommands and flags.

 Login to the secrets database